Do more of what you love

 Why hello there!
 I hope life is treating you kindly.
 It’s been a while since I last published a blog post.
 After 12 years of blogging, writing here feels like connecting with a dear old friend.
 It’s good to be back.

 I hope your year and decade got off to a fantastic start.
-I approached 2020 with an abundance of compassion and loving kindness, while being grateful for each day as it unfolds.
+2019 was a tough year for me, so I approached 2020 with an abundance of compassion and loving kindness, while being grateful for each day as it unfolds.
 I’ve been gradually reconnecting with my daily habits – park runs at sunrise followed by writing my morning pages (a process of writing a three-page stream of consciousness as outlined in Julia Cameron’s The Artist’s Way) and meditating.
 It doesn’t always flow as seamlessly as it sounds.
 On the days when I experience some resistance, I simply take a break.

 Identify your passions